 The roll craze took time to get going, and the 1951-D came along just a little too early to have been included in great numbers.

-Under the circumstances there is reason to suspect that the 1951-D is not available in Mint State.
+Under the circumstances, there is reason to suspect that the 1951-D is not available in Mint State.
 We can see how it was overlooked as an uncirculated roll back in 1998, when it listed for just $22.50.
-Today it is up to $270.
-That is an awfully good increase in a relatively short period of time.
+Today it is up to $188.
+That is an awfully good increase.

-Today?s prices suggest change.
-In MS-60, it is at $3, and an MS-65 is at $10.
+Today’s prices suggest change.
+In MS-65, it is at $22.
 While the 1951-D is not going to get many headlines with such prices, the supply is certainly suspect, especially in MS-65.

 The 1951-D is clearly a better date.
 The grading services will not show this because many dates of the period are not expensive enough to justify sending them in for grading.
 If and when that changes, there will be more evidence to support the higher prices.
 Until then, the fact that people are paying more for the 1951-D stands as the best proof we have.